Lin-cT/Denoising_MRI/docs/index.md

 raw, model output, difference

 ## Direct intended uses
-SNRAware is shared for research and technical development purposes only, to denoise MR images.
+SNRAware is shared for research and technical development purposes only, to denoisegit  MR images.

 ## License and Usage Notices
 The data, code, and model checkpoints described in this repository is provided for research and technical development use